Dimers and analytic torsion I: Electric correlators

-where $s_1,\dots,s_n\in (0,\frac 12)$.
-The estimates are as in the two point case, so we will simply record the needed changes in the computations.
-This problem is associated to a character $\rho$ of $\pi_1(\C\setminus\{x_1,\dots,y_n\})$, and the kernel $S_\rho$ inverting $\rK$ on sections of the associated line bundle.
-We start from the estimate for $S_\rho$ (obtained from surgery and the two-point case):
+\end{Thm} \begin{proof} The line of reasoning is the same as in the two-point case (Propositions \ref{Prop:electrsmalls} and \ref{Prop:electrpairs}), so we will simply record the needed changes in the computations.
+This problem is associated to a character $\rho$ of $\pi_1(\C\setminus\{x_1,\dots,y_n\})$, and the kernel $S_\rho$ inverting $\rK$ on sections of the associated line bundle (more concretely, $\rho$-multivalued functions, of functions with a jump across branch cuts running from $x_j$ to $y_j$).
+The key estimates are Lemmas \ref{Lem:monrobin} and \ref{Lem:Srhoquant}.

+We start with the case where the exponents are small enough and reason as in Proposition \ref{Prop:electrsmalls}.
+Set

+(the correlator is non-zero for $R$ large enough, see the argument in Lemma \ref{Lem:fredelectr}).
+Then from Lemma \ref{Lem:monrobin}, if $z'_j-z_j=O(1)$, then